vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_qsc_cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

-1. Compile the build for default machine configuration:
+1. Compile the build for the default machine configuration:

    a. :ref:`Download the software <qsc_cli_software_download>`.